RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 2. "INCLUDE_WILDCARD_MATCH", "EXCLUDE_WILDCARD_MATCH" - to include/exclude
 a wildcard in the matching pattern.
 3. "SOUNDEX_MATCH" - to use SoundEx for matching.
+4. "INCLUDE_SYNONYMS_MATCH", "EXCLUDE_SYNONYMS_MATCH" - to include/exclude
+synonym values in the matching pattern.
+This is only relevant for custom slot types that actually use synonyms.
-4. "EXCLUDE_YEAR_ONLY_DATES" - this flag is only applied to the AMAZON.DATE type
+5. "EXCLUDE_YEAR_ONLY_DATES" - this flag is only applied to the AMAZON.DATE type
 slot and turns off parsing of a single number as a year.
 This is useful when there are otherwise identical utterances that may match on a number or on a date.
 If the year only match is allowed then there is no way to differentiate between the two.
-5. "EXCLUDE_NON_STATES" - this flag is only applied to the AMAZON.US_STATE type
+6. "EXCLUDE_NON_STATES" - this flag is only applied to the AMAZON.US_STATE type
 slot and turns off parsing of US territories and D.C.
-6. "STATE" - this is a parametrized flag (see below).  currently it only applies to the AMAZON.Airport slot type and it restricts the matches to the specified states.
+7. "STATE" - this is a parametrized flag (see below).  currently it only applies to the AMAZON.Airport slot type and it restricts the matches to the specified states.
-7. "COUNTRY" - this is a parametrized flag (see below).  currently it only applies to the AMAZON.Airline and AMAZON.Airport slot types and it restricts the matches to the specified countries.
+8. "COUNTRY" - this is a parametrized flag (see below).  currently it only applies to the AMAZON.Airline and AMAZON.Airport slot types and it restricts the matches to the specified countries.
-8. "CONTINENT", "TYPE" - these are parametrized flags (see below).  currently they only apply to the AMAZON.Airline slot type and they restrict the matches to the specified countries and continents.
+9. "CONTINENT", "TYPE" - these are parametrized flags (see below).  currently they only apply to the AMAZON.Airline slot type and they restrict the matches to the specified countries and continents.
-9. "SPORT", "LEAGUE" - these are parametrized flags (see below).  currently they only apply to the AMAZON.SportsTeam slot type and they restrict the matches to the specified sports and leagues.
+10. "SPORT", "LEAGUE" - these are parametrized flags (see below).  currently they only apply to the AMAZON.SportsTeam slot type and they restrict the matches to the specified sports and leagues.
-10. "INCLUDE_PRIOR_NAMES", "EXCLUDE_PRIOR_NAMES" - Currently these only apply to the AMAZON.SportsTeam and AMAZON.Corporation
+11. "INCLUDE_PRIOR_NAMES", "EXCLUDE_PRIOR_NAMES" - Currently these only apply to the AMAZON.SportsTeam and AMAZON.Corporation
 slot type and they include/exclude the prior team (or corporation) names in the search.
 Default is EXCLUDE_PRIOR_NAMES.

 If you don't specify any of these, then